shtankoksu/kotlin/spec-docs/function-types.md

 ## Translation of Kotlin lambdas

 There's also `FunctionImpl` abstract class at runtime which helps in implementing `arity` and vararg-invocation.
+It inherits from all the functions, unfortunately (more on that later).

 ``` kotlin
 package kotlin.jvm.internal